-There’s nothing like an invigorating shower to get the day off to a great start.
-But if bathroom space is tight, then coming up with clever and innovative small bathroom shower ideas is a must.
-And while fitting in a shower above a bath is the obvious solution in a small bathroom, that isn’t the only option available.
+When bathroom space is tight, coming up with clever and innovative small bathroom shower ideas is a must.
+While fitting in a shower above a bath is the obvious solution for small bathroom ideas, that isn’t the only option available.

 Space-saving shower cubicles, compact baths, sliding doors and invisible shower screens can all help to streamline the layout in a small bathroom to enable more to be squeezed in.
 While clever tricks with bright colours, wall tile treatments and seamless flooring ideas can all create the effect of opening up a bathroom and making a small space feel less crowded.